mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 - Set Erase All Flash Before Sketch Upload to Enabled the first time the code is uploaded.
   This will make sure the SPIFFS file system is formatted properly so the firmware will work.
   It can be set to Disabled for uploads after the first one.
-Make sure the Partition Scheme is set to Default 4MB With SPIFFS.
+- Make sure the Partition Scheme is set to Default 4MB With SPIFFS

 The rest of the default settings should be OK.